Il pescatore: The song

 One of De André's narrative songs, typical of his early production, "Il pescatore" is about an elderly fisherman, whose peaceful slumber on the shore is interrupted by a convicted killer on the run, approaching him and waking him up, then asking him to break his bread and pour his wine (identifying the fisherman with a Christ-like figure through a passing mention of the Eucharist).
 Not caring about who the man is but just about the fact that he is hungry and thirsty, the fisherman complies.
 Later, when two policemen arrive on the beach looking for the killer and wanting to interrogate the fisherman, they find out he has fallen asleep again.
 The original version of the song features a simple folk/country arrangement, including two acoustic guitars, a double bass, a lap steel guitar, a whistled hook and no drums.

 The song was revolutionized and turned into a rousing rock anthem during the famous 1979 concerts held by De André in Bologna and Florence with the progressive rock band Premiata Forneria Marconi, also known as PFM.
 The new version, mainly arranged by Franz Di Cioccio, features prominent keyboards, drums, percussion, electric guitars and a country fiddle, played by Lucio Fabbri, while the whistled melody is joyously sung by the entire band as a "la-la-la" choir.
 This version is the one De André kept performing live until his very last show.

-Artists who recorded cover versions of the song include Mia Martini, who recorded a cover version of the song in her 1983 album Miei compagni di viaggio, Piero Pelù and the Hong Kong singer Albert Au, who adapted the song in Chinese with the title Yīnwèi yǒu nǐ (因为有你, lit.
+Artists who recorded cover versions of the song include Mia Martini, who recorded a cover version of the song in her 1983 album Miei compagni di viaggio, Piero Pelù, Fiorella Mannoia (included in Fragile, her 2001 album) and the Hong Kong singer Albert Au, who adapted the song in Chinese with the title Yīnwèi yǒu nǐ (因为有你, lit.
 "Because I have you").